Route profiles

 The position of the pointer in the graph is shown with a green point on the map.
 If you drag the green point along the route, the pointer in the altitude profile will move as well.
 In this way you can easily find interesting points in the altitude profile on the map.

-If you tap the export icon on the top, you can export and share the profile in PDF format.
+If you tap the export icon on the top of the screen, you can export and share the profile in PDF format.

 Total ascent and descent